IgniteUI/igniteui-docfx/en/components/accordion.md

 this.accordion.panels;
 ```

-As demonstrated above, the [singleBranchExpand]({environment:angularApiUrl}/classes/igxaccordioncomponent.html#singleBranchExpand) option gives you the ability to set whether single or multiple panels can be expanded at a time.
+As demonstrated above, the [singleBranchExpand]({environment:angularApiUrl}/classes/igxaccordioncomponent.html#singleBranchExpand) property gives you the ability to set whether single or multiple panels can be expanded at a time.

 With regards to animation, you have two options.
 First, you could set the `animationSettings` property on the accordion component: